 This international three day event will discuss the latest research relating to the physiology, psychology and pharmacology of pain, the psychosocial aspects of pain, and its assessment and management.
+With plenty of opportunity for discussion and networking this informal meeting is an ideal setting to keep up to date with pain science.

 -